-By Gemma Bale, Maria Beketskaia, Jeff Dunn and Stacey Ladieu.
+By Felipe Orihuela-Espina and Stacey Ladieu.

+We encourage everyone to contact us with the job offer information so that we can announce as soon as possible in this page.
+Alternatively, post job openings to the SfNIRS Facebook group.
+We also suggest that you use twitter with the #fnirs hashtag.
 The list is in reverse ordering to posting publication (to our knowledge) with more recent atop.
-If you know of any other job opportunity that you think it should be announced here, or you want an ammendment to be made to one of the posting, please do contact us with the event information so that we can be more comprehensive.
-Please note that we cannot guarantee that this offers are still open.
-For future issues, we encourage you to announce events in our Facebook group or in Tweeter using the hashtag #fNIRSjob .
+If you know of any other job opportunity that you think it should be announced here, or you want an amendment to be made to one of the postings, please do contact us.
+Please note that we cannot guarantee that these offers are still open.
+For older job postings please check our archive.

-- More information at: https://www.jobs.ac.uk/job/BQU941/senior-research-laboratory-developer
+• More information at: https://homepages.rpi.edu/~des/NeuroimagingAdv%202020-DL-XIN.pdf

 - Posted by: David R. Busch